ibhashmi/Multi-Layered-Web-Map-Application/README.md

 # Multi-Layered-Web-Map-Application

-This is a web map designed to show two unique sets of data:
+This is a web map created using Python to show two unique sets of data:
 - [World Population Data](#world_population)
 - [Data of Volcanoes in the US](#volcano_data)